Oils for Washing

 - True Lavender: Promotes relaxation and balances oil secretion.

 - Rose Geranium: Balances hormones and keeps skin moisturized.
-Clinical studies have found that the aroma of geranium essential oil can reduce pain, anxiety, and stress.
+Clinical studies have found that the aroma of rose geranium essential oil can reduce pain, anxiety, and stress.

 How to Prepare and Take an Oil Bath